Ochanissi/Cloud-Cinema/README.md

 # Cloud Cinema

-**Cloud Cinema** is a React application that keeps track of TV shows and movies you watch.
+**Cloud Cinema** is a React application that keeps track of the TV shows and movies you watch.
 Find where to watch TV & movies and discover what's hot.

 ## Getting Started